2 Describing data

 427

 As can be seen in the output above, quantiles are expressed as percentiles (i.e., 0.5 is represented as 50%).
-In describing a variable, the most commonly cited percentiles (apart from the median) are the 25th and the 75th:
+In describing a variable, the most commonly cited percentiles (apart from the median) are the 25th and the 75th, which are also known as the first and third quartiles, respectively.

 quantile(aus_bank_funds$ib, probs = c(0.25, 0.50, 0.75))